brownerd/coderbyte/readme.md

 CoderByte is rad, but it sucks if you suck at JS like I do.
 I don't need to be timed yet, it takes me days to figure this stuff out.

-Furthermore, I wanted to try out other solutions, make notes and use Google WebDev Tools.
-Also, I hate how can't see all the challenges quickly.
+Furthermore, I wanted to try out other solutions, make notes and use Google Dev Tools easily.
+Also, I wanted to be able to see all of the challenges quickly.
 So, I copied all of the Easy challenges to this Repo.
 I will get around to the Medium and Hard challenges later.

+I am slowly working my way through the Easy Challenges in the `in-progress` branch.

 ## Solution Resources